 The Heat Recovery Area - H.R.A.™ - is a patented energy-saving solution that optimizes the use of flue gases for maximum thermal efficiency.

-The HRA's clever layout forces flue gases to sweep smoothly above the batch blanker, optimizing the radiative heat transfer to the batch blanket and lowering the exit temperature of the flue gases.
+The H.R.A.™'s clever layout forces flue gases to sweep smoothly above the batch blanker, optimizing the radiative heat transfer to the batch blanket and lowering the exit temperature of the flue gases.
 The design also limits the energy-consuming batch gases, which are evacuated at temperatures well below those in conventional tanks.
-The design of the oxy-combustion tanks allows for 6-10% reduction in fuel consumption.
+The design of the oxy-combustion tanks allows for 6-10% reduction in gas consumption.